QuonnorGraygar/AnagramClouds/README.md

 # Anagram Cloud Creator Notebook

 The following repository contains a notebook `Anagram_Cloud.ipynb`, which is used to make anagram clouds.
-Anagram clouds are variations on word clouds emphasize words in a visual display using a metric other than frequency.
+Anagram clouds are variations on word clouds that emphasize words in a visual display using a metric other than frequency.
 In order to make your own anagram clouds, you must prepare a dataframe that has the following two columns:
-- `text`: the words that make up a single data point of the word cloud.
+- `text`: the words that make up a single text entry for the data set.
-- `example`: the binary label of whether the data point does or doesn't display traits of a given theme.
-The word example is used here as a placeholder and can be swapped out in the notebook at the user's discretion.
+- `theme`: the binary label of whether the data point does or doesn't display traits of a given theme.
+The word theme is used here as a placeholder and should be swapped out with whatever appropriate column label is used during the creation of the anagram cloud.

 Within the notebook, there is a placeholder example that shows the differences between a word cloud and an anagram cloud.
-The example found within `ladded_example.csv` deals with students answering a question relating to the change in a ladder's slope as its height is adjusted to be twice its initial value.
-Certain students answering this question exhibit clear 'math variable relationship' skills based on the way that they describe their answer.
-We isolate these students and then generate both a word cloud and an anagram cloud from their corpus of text responses.
-The two included `.png` files show the resulting clouds made from each method.
+The example found within `pos_exp.csv` deals with people communicating a recent positive experience that they were willing to share.
+These positive experiences are categorized into one of seven labels.
+By selecting one of the labels, we can construct either a word or an anagram cloud that visualizes the key terms used by people who exhibit that label.
+The second example `title_topic.csv` labels academic paper titles with a field of study.
+Unlike the first example set, text entries in this set may exhibit multiple labels simultaneously.
+The `.png` files in the two folders `word_cloud` and `anagram_cloud` show the resulting clouds made from each respective method.

 Visualization provided by this notebook:
 - Scatterplot comparison of frequency values vs. permutation importance scores for feature tokens (both in raw value and ranked integer value)